hrbrmstr/ndjson/cran-comments.md

 - Update core C++ library the pkg uses to 3.1.1
 - Removed #pragmas from said C++ library that was causing CRAN issues due to the new "show all warnings" policy

+Re-submitting as a result of me being daft and not having the revdep check dir in .Rbuildignore (dir has been removed).

+thx, #sigh and apologies to the CRAN team for making you deal with two resubmissions today.